chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

   `InvalidOperationException`.
 There is also an overload which accepts a factory as parameter.

-Let me show you another way to access the enclosed value of a "maybe", `Maybe<T>` does not implement `IEnumerable<T>` but you can iterate over it:
+Let me show you another way to access the enclosed value of a "maybe".
+`Maybe<T>` does not implement `IEnumerable<T>` but you can iterate over it:
 ```csharp
 foreach (T value in maybe) { ... }
 ```

-**Remark.** We could have implemented `IEnumerable<T>` but we didn't since it would have enabled LINQ to Objects, something we certainly do not want (- )what would mean `orderby` on a "maybe"?), at least in this form (see [here](#maybe-querying] and [here](#maybe-linq) for more on this).
+**Remark.** We could have implemented `IEnumerable<T>` but we didn't since it would have enabled LINQ to Objects, something we certainly do not want (what would mean `orderby` on a "maybe"?), at least in this form (see [here](#maybe-querying) and [here](#maybe-linq) for more on this).

 ### <a name="maybe-matching"></a>Matching